Union Square Station

 Work Schedule: Monday – Sunday, 7 a.m. to 4 p.m. and frequent nights.

 Night Work: Yes.
-Expect night work to continue north and south of the Broadway Bridge from Granville Ave in Medford to Cedar Street in Somerville as crews advance foundations, walls, and utility relocation to prepare for the commuter rail track shift over to its permanent location.
-During this work, contractors will make efforts to minimize noise, however, work zones north of College Avenue may be disruptive at times.
+Expect night work to continue north and south of the Broadway Bridge from Granville Ave. in Medford to Cedar Street in Somerville as crews advance foundations, walls, and utility relocation to prepare for the commuter rail track shift over to its permanent location.
+During this work, contractors will make efforts to minimize noise, however, noise levels may be disruptive at times.
 Efforts will be made to minimize light spillage into residential areas.

 Please note that a construction train used for excavation and hauling of materials will be active throughout the nights and weekend.
 This heavy piece of equipment, which is regulated by the Federal Railroad Administration, is required to use its horn for safety purposes whenever it stops and starts.